-Money lenders, in particular mortgages companies have A LOT of money to throw at being number one, and there are A LOT of them out there.
-Let’s just say that it may be easier for a camel to pass through the eye of a needle then to get a new site onto the first page for a desirable search term in this industry.
+Money lenders, in particular, mortgages companies, have A LOT of money to throw at being number one, and there are A LOT of them out there.
+Let’s say that it may be easier for a camel to pass through the eye of a needle than to get a new site onto the first page for a desirable search term in this industry.
 Oh yeah, I went biblical.

 Google search for mortgages: 231,000,000

 Would there even be much of an Internet without porn?
-It is very difficult to get a site ranked for terms in this industry, and that’s that.
-Long tail (specific terms) are still attainable (and gross), but all the big money keywords are extremely competitive and very hard to get sites ranked for.
+It is complicated to get a site ranked for terms in this industry, and that’s that.
+Long tail (specific terms) are still attainable (and gross), but all the critical money keywords are incredibly competitive and very hard to get sites ranked for.